How to choose your modules

 When to select your modules

-To select your choices, log in to the Online Module Choices system.
+To view your modules choices, log in to the Online Module Choices system.
 Once you have logged in, you'll be able to view your optional modules, if applicable.
-Module specifications will be viewable by clicking on the relevant module code.
+To see the module specifications click on the relevant module code.

 Check you are on the correct course and year.
 If not, please contact a Student Support Adviser.

-You can then see your timetable in myUWE.
+You can view your timetable in myUWE.
 Under the “Courses” tab. you will find a tab for “Teaching Timetable”.

 If you can't see your timetable or you think there's something missing or wrong with it, follow the self-help guide in InfoHub which explains what you should do next.

-If you’re eligible, you can request changes to teaching activities through the Activity Group Change Request at the beginning of each relevant study period.
+If you’re eligible, you may be able to request changes to teaching activities through the Activity Group Change Request at the beginning of each relevant study period.

 You must normally take 120 credits in each academic year.
 If you fail a module in one year, you may be able to take it as an additional module the following year, but this cannot be guaranteed.
 There may also be an additional charge to retake a module.